operator-playground-io/Docker-tile/tutorials/docker-101.md

 #

-**Test the container**
+**12. Test the container**

-- #Execute the following command to access the container app
+- Execute the following command to access the container app.

         curl -i localhost:49160

 You will see the output of the curl command, as below (note the difference in the "Hello world" statement):

 > HTTP/1.1 200 OK